a-v99/a-v99/README.md

 ## Hi there 👋

-I'm currently learning front-end development.
+I'm currently having fun.
-Focusing on React.js at the moment.
+I want to work on things that make sense to me.